Infrared sensing in snakes: Molecular mechanism

-In spite of its detection of infrared light, the infrared detection mechanism is not similar to photoreceptors - while photoreceptors detect light via photochemical reactions, the protein in the pits of snakes is a type of transient receptor potential channel, TRPA1 which is a temperature sensitive ion channel.
-It senses infrared signals through a mechanism involving warming of the pit organ, rather than chemical reaction to light.
+In spite of its detection of infrared light, the infrared detection mechanism is not similar to photoreceptors - while photoreceptors detect light via photochemical reactions, the protein in the pits of snakes is a type of transient receptor potential channel, TRPA1, which is a temperature-sensitive ion channel.
+It senses infrared signals through a mechanism involving warming of the pit organ, rather than a chemical reaction to light.
 In structure and function it resembles a biological version of warmth-sensing instrument called a bolometer.
 This is consistent with the very thin pit membrane, which would allow incoming infrared radiation to quickly and precisely warm a given ion channel and trigger a nerve impulse, as well as the vascularization of the pit membrane in order to rapidly cool the ion channel back to its original temperature state.
 While the molecular precursors of this mechanism are found in other snakes, the protein is both expressed to a much lower degree and much less sensitive to heat.